Survival of the Dead

 Survival of the Dead is a 2009 horror film written and directed by George A. Romero and starring Alan van Sprang, Kenneth Welsh and Kathleen Munroe.
-It is the sixth entry in Romero's Night of the Living Dead series.
+It is the sixth and final entry in Romero's Night of the Living Dead series, as of 2026.
 The story follows a group of AWOL National Guardsmen who briefly appeared in Diary of the Dead.

 It was the last film directed by Romero before his death in 2017.

 Plot

 The prologue follows the actions of National Guard Sergeant "Nicotine" Crockett, who, along with Kenny, Francisco and Tomboy, desert their posts and rob the protagonists of the previous film.
 Meanwhile, off the coast of Delaware lies Plum Island, home to two feuding Irish families: the O'Flynns and the Muldoons.
 The former family, led by Patrick O'Flynn, round up a posse to kill the undead on the island.
 O'Flynn learns that the Muldoons are keeping their undead loved ones safe until a cure is found.
 Tensions come to a head when O'Flynn and his posse arrive at the Muldoon house to dispatch their undead children, only to engage in a brief gunfight that leaves a woman dead as well.
 Unable to put the children down himself, Patrick surrenders his weapons when the Muldoon posse arrives.
 Seamus Muldoon contemplates killing Patrick until Patrick's daughter Janet suggests he be exiled from the island instead.

 Boy joins the National Guardsmen and through him they learn of Plum Island.
 They watch a video made by Patrick and follow the instructions in it that leads them to a nearby dock.
 At the dock, O'Flynn and his men attempt to rob the Guardsmen, which results in a shootout.
 Francisco steals a ferry boat and bites off the finger of an attacking zombie in the process.
 All of the O'Flynns but Patrick are killed by zombies, and he boards the ferry.
 During the trip to the island, Patrick says that he sent other people to Plum Island to anger the Muldoons.